 SL: [Shaking his head] That's not how it looks from Moscow or from the Middle East.

 Kerry: [Aggravated] It is, I assure you, it is.
-On the other hand, you are getting deeper and deeper into a regional quagmire if you continue to think you can restore Assad through military force.
+On the other hand, you are getting deeper and deeper into a regional quagmire if you continue to think you could restore Assad through military force.
 Do you really want confrontation with Turkey, or NATO?

-SL: Of course not - we are only trying to restore order on our borders with Ukraine and in Syria, the country you helped to break up.
+SL: Of course not - we are only trying to restore order on our borders with Ukraine and in Syria, the country you helped break up.

 JK: That's not true - why else do you think I am trying to work with you to find political solutions?
-We can build on your new boldness to rein in Assad and others.
+We can build on your new boldness to reign in Assad and others.
 We don't and can't trust the Middle Easterners to resolve their own issues.
 We must lay down the conditions for ceasefire and political transition between your folks and ours.

-JK: The Assad regime owes you - or should I say, you "own" it - after you helped it to survive the war.
+JK: The Assad regime owes you - or should I say, you "own" it - after you helped it survive the war.
 Assad is your b****h and you must get him to step down for the sake of the order and stability you preach.

 SL: Not so simple.
 Putin won't go for it.
 But hypothetically, what can you do for us in return?

 Kerry: [With a big smile] I love hypothesis.
 Now you're talking.